RdotSilva/Python-Flask-Fitness-Blog/README.md

 Full stack web application created using Python with Flask where users can share knowledge on fitness and workout routines.
 Users must register for an account.
 Once registered the user will have access to all blog posts that have been created, and they will be able to create, edit and delete posts.

+Users can utilize the sidebar to access latest posts (currently filtered by posts within last 24 hours) and special site announcements.

 ## Requirements

 Dependencies are listed in the included requirements.txt file.
 Install all required dependencies by running this command: